Generating artificial digital image correlation data using physics-guided adversarial networks: Methodology

-We aim to generate artificial DIC displacement data using deep convolutional GANs.
+We aim to generate artificial interpolated DIC displacement data using deep convolutional GANs.
 For this, we mainly follow the architectural guidelines from \cite{DCGAN2015}.
 However, in order to reduce checkerboard artefacts, we choose nearest-neighbor upsampling instead of transposed convolutions in the generator \cite{odena2016deconvolution}.
+We remark that GANs cannot be expected to generalize beyond the training data.
+The reason for this is that the generator learns to produce fake samples that approximate the distribution of the training data.
+To cover a different type of experiment or material, the training data set must be extended.

 \textit{Generator.} The input of the generator network is a $n$-dimensional vector $z$ randomly sampled from a standard normal distribution.
 For definiteness, we choose $n=5$ throughout all our training experiments.
-First, the random vector $z$ passes a fully-connected layer with $8 \cdot 8 \cdot 512 = 32768$ neurons, batch-normalization \cite{BatchNorm_paper}, and ReLU activation \cite{ReLUBoltzmannMachines_paper}.
+First, the random vector $z$ passes a fully-connected layer with $8 \cdot 8 \cdot 512 = 32768$ neurons, batch-normalization \cite{BatchNorm_paper}, and Rectified Linear Unit (ReLU) activation \cite{ReLUBoltzmannMachines_paper}.
 The output of this layer is then reshaped into 512 features of size $8 \times 8$.
 After that, these features are successively doubled in size using the base block (upsampling $\rightarrow$ batch normalization $\rightarrow$ ReLU $\rightarrow$ convolution) four times.
 The final block ends with a $\tanh$ activation instead of ReLU.
 Therefore, in accordance with the training data, the generator outputs \textit{fake} samples with pixel values between $-1$ and $1$.

 \textit{Discriminator.} For the discriminator, we implemented the following two approaches: